alexalphonse/C-Language/README.md

 Day 01

-    Learnt how to execute hello in C laumguage.
+    Learnt how to execute hello in C language.

 Day 02